CanvasMAR: Improving Masked Autoregressive Video Prediction With Canvas: Methods

-We note that this temporal-spatial factorization preserves both training and inference efficiency, in contrast to models that process temporal and spatial sequences uniformly~\citep{zhou2025taming,yu2025videomar}.
-1) During training, tokens within each frame can be independently masked, and all masked tokens across all frames contribute to the loss in parallel, analogous to decoder-only language models.
-In contrast, models without factorized autoregression can only mask tokens in the last frame of a sequence when computing the loss~\citep{yu2025videomar}, leading to inefficient training.
-A potential remedy, as explored in MAGI~\citep{zhou2025taming}, is to duplicate “clean’’ frames for each frame in the sequence and design a corresponding attention mask, which doubles the sequence length and substantially increases memory usage.
-2) During inference, the temporally summarized embedding $zt$ captures motion information necessary to guide next-frame generation.
-As a result, spatial token generation only needs to attend to this fixed-length temporal embedding rather than all previously generated image tokens, whose size grows with sequence length.
+We note that this temporal-spatial factorization \emph{preserves both training and inference efficiency}, unlike models that process temporal and spatial sequences uniformly~\cite{zhou2025taming,yu2025videomar}: 1) During training, tokens within each frame can be independently masked, and all masked frames contribute to the loss in parallel, analogous to decoder-only language models~\cite{touvron2023llama, yu2023language}.
+In contrast, models without factorized autoregression can mask tokens only in the last frame of a sequence and compute loss of the only masked frame~\cite{yu2025videomar}, leading to inefficient training.
+A potential remedy, as explored in MAGI~\cite{zhou2025taming}, is to duplicate ``clean'' frames for each frame in the sequence and design a corresponding attention mask, which doubles the sequence length and substantially increases memory usage.
+2) During inference, the temporal embedding $z_t$ captures motion information necessary to guide next-frame generation.
+As a result, spatial token generation needs only attend to this fixed-length temporal embedding rather than all previously generated image tokens, whose size grows with sequence length.